-In the bulb flower category, tulip is a universal favorite in our gardens.
+In the bulb flower category, tulip is a universal favorite.

 Top tulip facts